 So how much will you make off them?
 That’s the million dollar question! (for some marketers, literally the million dollar question).

 Firstly, the people quoting those numbers are generally email marketers, and they put time and effort into their lists.
-They put time and effort into building their list, into building a relationship with their list, and into pruning their list (yes they will often kick people off their list, since you pay based on the size of the list and if people there aren’t opening your emails, you might as well get rid of them!).
+They put time and effort into building their list, into building a relationship with their list, and into pruning their list.
+What does “pruning” mean here?

 So let’s think about this $1MRR number.
-First, it won’t be forever.
-If it was, just one subscriber would be worth a fortune!
+First, this recurring income won’t last forever.
+If it did, just one subscriber would be worth a fortune!

 I’m not sure if there is much research here, and it probably varies a lot from list to list.
 But let’s say on average that someone lasts on your list for 6 months.

-That means that one subscriber would be worth about $6 – $1 MRR for six months.
+That means that one subscriber would be worth about $6 – i.e. $1 MRR for six months.

 You might be thinking “that’s just printing money then!
 If I can pay $1 or $2 for an email, and get $6 from every email address, I’ll make a fortune!
 The money IS in the list!”.